PrairieLearn/PrairieLearn/docs/elementExtensions.md

 Property | Description
 --- | ---
-`coreStyles` | The styles required by this extension, relative to `[PrairieLearn directory]/public/stylesheets`.
-`coreScripts` | The scripts required by this extension, relative to `[PrairieLearn directory]/public/javascripts`.
-Scripts in this directory are mainly used for compatibility with legacy elements and questions, and should be avoided if an alternative is available.
 `nodeModulesStyles` | The styles required by this extension, relative to `[PrairieLearn directory]/node_modules`.
 `nodeModulesScripts` | The scripts required by this extension, relative to `[PrairieLearn directory]/node_modules`.
 `elementStyles` | The styles required by this element relative to the extension's directory,`[course directory]/elementExtensions/element-name/extension-name`.